WHITEDH4CKER/SMSBOMB/README.md

 Download Now:  https://f-droid.org/packages/com.termux/**

 ## Compatibility
-Check your Python version by typing in
+➡️Check your Python version by typing in
 ```shell script
 $ python --version
 ```
-If you get the following
+➡️If you get the following
 ```shell script
 Python 3.8.3
 ```